Frequently-Asked Questions

 There are a lot of ways to handle SQLXML so there is no pre-defined strategy, but here is one that maps scala.xml.Elem to SQLXML via streaming.

-import doobie.enum.JdbcType.Other
+import doobie.enumerated.JdbcType.Other

 import java.sql.SQLXML